-By the end of study follow-up, 11 (92%) START patients treated with Zolgensma in cohort 2 were able to swallow safely, enabling oral feeding (vs. four at baseline).65 The same 11 patients were able to speak.
-Additional follow-up through September 27, 2018 showed sustained swallowing which enabled oral feeding in all 10 patients followed.
-Two of these patients received Spinraza during this extension study.28 Finally, we found limited data regarding post-treatment nutritional support in both the START and ENDEAR trials (e.g., gastrointestinal tubes) (Table 3.7).
+Twenty-four months after treatment with Zolgensma, 11 (92%) CL-101 patients treated in cohort 2 were able to swallow safely, enabling oral feeding (vs. four at baseline).32 The same 11 patients were able to speak.
+Additional follow-up in START showed sustained swallowing which enabled oral feeding in all 10 patients followed.
+Two of these patients received Spinraza during this extension study.23 Finally, we found limited data regarding post-treatment nutritional support in both the CL-101 and ENDEAR trials (e.g., gastrointestinal tubes) (Table 3.7).

-Following six months of Spinraza treatment, 39% of German EAP participants were free of nutritional support via gastronomy tube; five children (8%) required nutritional support during Spinraza treatment.58 Three Italian EAP participants required nutritional support during Spinraza treatment; all three patients had two copies of SMN2, disease onset before three months of age, and were diagnosed prior to the start of the EAP.59
+Following six months of Spinraza treatment, 39% of German EAP participants were free of nutritional support via gastronomy tube; five children (8%) required nutritional support during Spinraza treatment.73 Three Italian EAP participants required nutritional support during Spinraza treatment; all three patients had two copies of SMN2, disease onset before three months of age, and were diagnosed prior to the start of the EAP.74